Seeking compromise deal, Greece warns it might skip IMF payment

 "If there is no prospect of a deal by Friday or Monday, I don't know by when exactly, we will not pay," Nikos Filis told Mega TV on Wednesday.

-Greece has three other repayments, totaling about 1.23 billion euros, due to the IMF in June after the one on Friday.
+Greece has three other repayments, totalling about 1.23 billion euros, due to the IMF in June after the one on Friday.

 ECB President Mario Draghi made clear the central bank would not help to bridge Athens's acute funding gap by letting Greek banks buy more short-term government debt until the lenders agreed the bailout was back on track and began releasing some of the 7.2 billion euros in outstanding aid.